senzing-garage/template-docker/docs/best-practices.md

 ## Makefile

 1. Modifications:

    1. Change following value to appropriate Docker tag.

       ```make
       DOCKER_IMAGE_NAME := senzing/template
       ```

-1. Use `make docker-build-base` occasionally to populate the docker image cache with layers that change infrequently.
+1. Use `make docker-build-base` occasionally to populate the Docker image cache with layers that change infrequently.
 1. Once a "base" has been created, use `make docker-build` to build during development and make final builds.

 ## CONTRIBUTING.md

 1. Modifications:

    1. Change following value to appropriate Git repository name.

       ```markdown